-Join Michael Lehman for an in-depth discussion in this video Exploring the trends in IoT, part of Programming the Internet of Things with Android.
+Join Michael Lehman for an in-depth discussion in this video Exploring the trends in IoT, part of Android App Development: Internet of Things.

 - When we're thinking about the development and deployment…of things on the internet, there's a variety…of things we can think about.…First of all, everything is constantly getting smaller.…That means less battery power, longer life,…and the ability to hide things…in a variety of everyday objects.…For example, David Rose in Enchanted Objects,…talks about putting a thing inside the bottle cap…of a prescription bottle so that you can both remind…the user if they have to take their medicine…and haven't taken it yet, or remind them…that they have taken it, as well as keep track…of when they took it, in order for their doctor…or their family members to find out more data…or have peace of mind.…

 They're also getting faster and faster.…Both the CPU and memory components of a thing.…The sensors are becoming faster…so that you can sample more data.…Just think about the camera in your Android device.…With each new generation of your Android device,…the image sensor has not only gotten faster,…but it's gotten higher resolution…

 - Connecting to devices via Wi-Fi or Bluetooth

 - Creating your own things with programmable hardware